 Porto Pi on the west side of Palma is a great escape from the heat for a few hours, and are the large supermarket Carrefour guaranteed to keep you busy for a while.

-You can find the timetable here.
+You can find the timetable to the TIB 108 bus here.

 Or if you are in Palma, head inside to either of the large El Corte Ingles Department Stores.